 Then there's a very low-calorie diet, which means having less than 800 calories a day.

-We haven't created low or very-low calorie meal plans as these could be challenging using foods.
-Most people who follow these diets use special meal replacement products which are nutritionally complete.
+We haven't created low or very-low calorie meal plans as these could be challenging for most people to make themselves at home.
+Most people who follow these diets use special meal replacement products, likes soups and shakes, which are nutritionally complete.
 If you chose to try a low-calorie diet like the one in DiRECT, speak to your GP or nurse first, especially if you use medications like insulin.

 A low GI diet can help you manage your blood sugar levels, but the evidence for people with diabetes losing weight is not very strong.